 FAQ

-Table view of the CD version with separate fields (only two rows are shown):
+Table view of the Download version with separate fields (only two rows are shown):

-Note that cyou can search for authors, years etc. On the web you can do that only to a limited extent.
+Note that you can search for authors, years etc. On the web you can do that only to a limited extent.

-Single Record view with muliple function buttons (roughly original size; CD version zoomable):
+Single Record view with muliple function buttons (roughly original size; Download version zoomable):

 Functions seen on this screen shot: Find name searches for species names in the species, synonym and subspecies fields (all the other fields can be searched independently and in all possible combinations, of course, by pressing CTRL-F or Apple-F).
 Blue buttons switch to different layouts including a summary layout that displays statistics (e.g. breakdown by year when species in a certain family have been described, breakdown by continent etc.).
+Show images shows images available on the web.
 Open next URL opens web pages with images and other linked information.
-Open bibliography shows bibliography in detail as shown below.
+Type collections links to the Index of herpetological collections.
+Show full bibliography shows bibliography in detail as shown below.
+You can also compile complete bibliographies for all species shown, e.g. for all species of a certain family or a country (this is a meny command, not shown here).

 Here is a look at the bibliography file:

-Functions seen on this screen shot: You may sort by author, year, title, or source by pushing the title buttons.
+Functions: You may sort by author, year, title, or source by clicking the title buttons.
 Copy complete citations by clicking the copy button.
 Find species described in these references by pressing the species button.
+Request PDF reprints by clicking the pdf radio button (right-hand side).
+10 pdfs (of copyright-free papers) are included in the purchase of the download version.

 Is the database complete?

 The database is not absolutely complete - simply because taxonomy advances permanently - but it contains the most complete checklist you can get.
-It lists >8360 species (>99% of all extant reptile species), >99% of them with distribution data, >99% of them with original references etc. The literature database has more than 21,000 manually selected references of primary taxonomic interest (the online version has about 5,000 references less!).
-We will publish new releases of the CD-ROM along with updates of the reptile database on the web.
+It lists 9,414 species (>99% of all extant reptile species), >99% of them with distribution data, >99% of them with original references etc. The literature database has more than 28,000 manually selected references of primary taxonomic interest (the online version has about 5,000 references less!).
+We will publish new releases of the download along with updates of the reptile database on the web.

 System Requirements

-The database is available for Apple Macintosh (OS 10.2. or newer) and for Microsoft Windows (Windows 95 or newer).
+The database is available for Apple Macintosh (OS 10.5. or newer) and for Microsoft Windows (Windows XP or newer).
 We do not support Mac OS 9 any more.
+A minimum of 100 MB hard drive space, 100 MB of free RAM.

 Pricing, orders, and delivery